Welcome! Asta#Plays works in three main domains - find out more below.

 EDUCATION

-Ventures in education include provision for tiny learners, school children, and adults.
-As an experienced music teacher, one of my passions is empowering educators to deliver and develop curriculums with confidence and competence.
+Ventures in education include provision for tiny learners, older children, and adults.
 Promoting creativity is at the forefront of Asta#Plays' vision for education, be it creative development through music lessons or strengthening creative approaches for teachers.

 COMMUNITY

 Shakespeare suggested that music could be the food of love - let's play on!
-Through the power of music, Asta#Plays endeavours to foster communities, to bring joy and healing - perhaps to those who didn't realise they needed it.
-Singing, drumming, and musical storytelling are the tools with which to cultivate love, acceptance, and togetherness in any community, whilst venues include halls, centres, care homes & libraries.
+Asta#Plays endeavours to foster communities, bringing joy and healing - perhaps to those who didn't realise they needed it.
+Singing, drumming, and musical storytelling are the tools with which I cultivate love, acceptance, and togetherness in any community.

 BUSINESS

-The sky's the limit when it comes to your business, your ideas, your team, and your impact.
-Consider a truly meaningful, effective, and cohesive activity for your staff in which employees engage in a drumming, songwriting, or singing workshop.
-Studies have shown that synchronising musically increases cooperation, empathy, and sharing capacity, as well as securing emotional bonds.
+The sky's the limit when it comes to your business.
+Book a truly meaningful, effective, and cohesive activity for your staff which engages employees in drumming, songwriting, or singing.
+Studies show that synchronising musically increases cooperation, empathy, and sharing capacity, as well as securing emotional bonds.
 P.S.
 It's great fun, too!

 Why Play?